wiremock/wiremock.org/_docs/solutions/dotnet.md

 A .NET implementation of a API mock server in C# based on [mock4net](https://github.com/alexvictoor/mock4net)
 It mimics the functionality from [WireMock](https://github.com/wiremock/wiremock) implemented in Java.
-WireMock.NET can be used with all .NET based languages within .NET test frameworks, both .NET Framework and .NET Core are supported.
+WireMock.NET can be used with all .NET based languages, both .NET Framework and .NET Core are supported.
 It can also be deployed as a standalone server, including Windows service and a container.